 Mine Waste Disposal Equipment

-EDDY Pump partnered with UAT Pacific and is now able to offer a complete dredging solution for effective slurry, sludge, and solids removal, the Dredge Sled.
+EDDY Pump partnered with the UAT Group and can now offer a complete dredging solution for effective slurry, sludge, and solids removal, the Dredge Sled.
 With the latest technology, the Dredge Sled is a cost-effective solution for your pond, lagoon, canal, mine tailings pond, and settling tank cleaning.

 Mine Waste Management

 Waste management techniques employed by mining companies are routinely under intense scrutiny from local governments and the general public.
 Improper disposal methods and the resulting environmental damages have plagued the history of the mining industry.
 These actions have left a negative stigma associated with mining and associated waste materials.
 For this reason, many countries now require miners to prepare a complete mine waste storage proposal before a mining permit will be granted.
 To ensure long-term storage stability and prevent violating any regulations, mine waste is carefully managed at every step of the process.

 The volume of waste from mining operations is high, and due to the large volumes of waste, environmental concerns will inevitably arise.
 In response, mining engineers have developed clever ways of waste management, making the mining industry one of the few that actively recycle their own waste.
 Overburden is used for reprocessing, contouring land, and as a construction aggregate for buildings and roads.
 Mine tailings are reused for producing clay, tiles, glass, and concrete.
 Mine water is treated and then used for dust and particulate suppression, agricultural/industrial use, and as a coolant.